Theories

 Useless theories

 One condition of a true theory is that it must be applicable, i.e., there must be cases where the theory makes true predictions.
 The theory may not yet have made a prediction in the past, but it has to make a prediction at some point in time.
 If the theory cannot make any prediction on principle, then the theory is useless.As an example, consider again the violinist whom we wanted to hire for our art exhibition.
-Assume that the violinist promises that “If she gives a performance with Vivaldi’s original violin, her performance will be great”.
+Assume that the violinist has trouble with rapid passages in the music, but promises that “If only I had 6 fingers, my performance would be great”.
 This theory is not applicable.
-Nobody knows where Vivaldi’s violin is, and even if it turns up somewhere, it would be too expensive to lend it to our violinist.
+The violinist does not have 6 fingers, and there is (currently) no way to grow such supernumerary fingers.
 Hence, the theory of our violinist is not true (because it does not make true predictions).
 It is not false either (because it does not make false predictions).
 It is not of “unknown truth” either, because truth presupposes applicability, and we know that the theory is not applicable.
 The theory is just useless.

 Unfalsifiable theories